GearsDatapacks/libra/README.md

 A result type is a union between a type `T` and the `error` type.
 This allows for returning a value from a function that might error.
 The syntax for a result type is `T!`.

-### Interface declarations
+### Interfaces
-An interface is a type that doesn't describe to a specifc value, but rather a constraint on values.
+An interface is a type that doesn't describe to a specific value, but rather a constraint on values.
 An interface simply defines a set of methods a type must have to conform to it.
 Any type with those methods automatically is assignable to that interface type.

 Example: